Monodromy groups of polynomials of composition length 2: Nonsolvable case: proofs of Theorems , , and

 \section{Nonsolvable case: proofs of Theorems \ref{thm:arbnons}, \ref{thm:nonsaffI}, and \ref{thm:nonsS4I}}

 Let $k$ be an algebraically closed field of characteristic $0$.

 In the following, we call an indecomposable polynomial $g\in k[X]$ (as well as its monodromy group $\Mon(g)$) {\it exceptional}, if its monodromy group is nonsolvable, but does not contain the alternating group.
-Recall that exceptional indecomposable polynomials are known due to \cite{Mul2}, and their monodromy groups belong to a short finite list, cf.\ Proposition \ref{prop:primmon}.
+Recall that the exceptional indecomposable polynomials are known due to \cite{Mul2}, and their monodromy groups belong to a short finite list, cf.\ Theorem \ref{prop:primmon}.